New details emerge as the search for a motive drives Wisconsin school shooting investigation

 “She was really quiet.
 She didn’t really have any friends, and she just seemed really lonely,” Wilson told CNN.
 “It wasn’t like she was trying to fit in.
 She seemed very content being alone.”

-Students described West, a teacher employed part-time by the school, as a loving person who devoted her time to supporting them.
+A funeral service will be held for West, a teacher employed part-time by the school, on Monday.
+Students described West as a loving person who devoted her time to supporting them.

-Angel Brube, a seventh-grader at the school, told CNN he knew the teacher well and described her as “always very kind and caring” and “a really good person,” he told CNN
+Angel Brube, a seventh-grader at the school, told CNN he knew the teacher well and described her as “always very kind and caring.”

-“She really loved her kids, and she really, really loved everyone at our school, and she would have done anything for them,” Wilson said.

-Vergara, a freshman at the school, was an animal lover who was passionate about art, reading and playing music, according to her online obituary at Gunderson Funeral Home.
+Vergara was an animal lover who was passionate about art, reading, singing and playing music, according to her online obituary.
+Her funeral will be held on Saturday.

-“She was an avid reader, loved art, singing and playing keyboard in the family worship band,” her obituary reads.
-“She shared a special bond with her beloved pets, Ginger (cat) and Coco (dog).”

 West and Vergara died of “homicidal firearm related trauma,” preliminary autopsy results found.
 The medical examiner’s office said it will be conducting additional testing.